• Modern UX

 Telemetry events and crash reports are enabled by default and associated with logged-in users.
 If you would like to opt out of telemetry and crash reports, you can disable the feature during sign up or under Settings > Privacy in the Warp app.

-Login (Required)
+Login (Optional)

 • Ensures your personal workflows are available any time you use Warp, on any machine